Two-time Canadian Olympian hopes to fight climate change on IOC Athletes' Commission | CBC Sports

 Two-time Canadian Olympian Seyi Smith is aiming to fight climate change on the global stage.

-Smith, 34, is running for election to the International Olympic Committee's (IOC) Athletes' Commission, where he hopes to lead Olympians from across the world in promoting sustainability.
+Smith, 34, is running for election to the International Olympic Committee's (IOC) Athletes' Commission, which represents athletes' interests at the IOC table, where he hopes to lead Olympians from across the world in promoting sustainability.

 "I want to help athletes lead the race to zero.
 We can be players in the biggest comeback story the world has ever seen," the Ottawa native said.

 Smith is a candidate for one of two open spots on the commission, which will be voted on by athletes at the upcoming Beijing Winter Olympic Games.
+Canadian hockey player Hayley Wickenheiser was elected to the commission in 2014.
+Her eight-year term ends with Beijing's Games.

+Winner of multiple Olympic gold medals and an active athlete participating in the 2014 Winter Olympics, Wickenheiser had name recognition in the international athlete community that Smith lacks.

+Smith, who will be in Beijing as a Canadian Olympic Committee (COC) athlete mentor, sought out Wickenheiser's advice.

+"Hayley is huge and her name carries a lot of weight, and mine does not carry as much weight.
+She gave me some suggestions on the groundwork I need to do in the village," Smith said.
+"She gave me tips on how to be heard and how to make an impact."
-He now works as an electrical engineer, specializing in renewable energy technologies.

-A multi-sport athlete, Smith previously competed as part of Canada's 4x100-metre relay team at London 2012 and on the Canadian bobsleigh team at Pyeongchang 2018.
+Smith now works as an electrical engineer, specializing in renewable energy technologies.
+A multi-sport athlete, he previously competed as part of Canada's 4x100-metre relay team at London 2012 and on the Canadian bobsleigh team at PyeongChang 2018.

 It was in London where he experienced heartbreak as the Canadian team crossed the finish line in third place and began to celebrate, only to be disqualified.